-Sleeping all day, chasing shadows all night, getting high on mysterious herbs - that may be delinquent behavior for a teenager, but it's run of the mill for a cat.
-To learn more about the peculiarities of feline protocol, WebMD consulted Pamela Reid, PhD, vice president of the ASPCA's Animal Behavior Center.
-She helps us sort harmless kitty quirks from cat behaviors that could spell trouble.
+Sleeping all day, chasing shadows all night, getting high on mysterious herbs -- that may be delinquent behavior for a teenager, but it's run of the mill for a cat.
+Learn more about the peculiarities of feline protocol so you can sort harmless kitty quirks from cat behaviors that could spell trouble.

 Drinking From Toilets

 You've watched your cat's painstaking grooming ritual.
 Why would he go to all that trouble keeping himself clean and then drink out of the toilet?
 No one is sure why cats do this.
 Toilet water may taste fresher than stagnant water because it's changed with each flush.
 Don't worry about it unless you keep chemical cleaners in the tank.
 And if it really bothers you, keep the lid down.

 Eating small amounts of grass can be nutritious for cats.
 In larger quantities, it can have a laxative effect or cause vomiting.
 If your cat is drawn to eating greenery, take inventory of your houseplants.
 Many species are toxic to felines, such as aloe and philodendron, and Easter lilies, which are deadly.

 In rare cases, cats are compelled to eat the inedible.
 For unknown reasons, wool is particularly appealing.
 Some suck on it.
 Some actually eat it.
 Some cats may even eat big holes out of sweaters.
 This behavior is considered compulsive and is most common in indoor-only cats.
 Talk to your vet about behavior modification.
 It may help to provide tasty alternatives, like catnip, grass, lettuce, or rawhide.